Rahman Dashdamirov

-Rahman Nazim oglu Dashdamirov (Rəhman Daşdəmirov; born 20 October 1999) is an Azerbaijani footballer who plays as a defender for Sabah and the Azerbaijan national team.
+Rahman Nazim oglu Dashdamirov (Rəhman Daşdəmirov; born 20 October 1999) is an Azerbaijani professional footballer who plays as a defender for Azerbaijan Premier League club Sabah and the Azerbaijan national team.

 Club career

-On 28 February 2022, Dashdamirov made his debut in the Azerbaijan Premier League for Shamakhi FK match against Qarabağ.
+On 28 February 2022, Dashdamirov made his debut in the Azerbaijan Premier League for Shamakhi in a match against Qarabağ.

+International goals

+Scores and results list Azerbaijan's goal tally first, score column indicates score after each Dashdamirov goal.